OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

   }
 });
 ```
-Refer to the `SecureSecretKey` example above for some inspiration on how to implement your editable.
+Refer to the `SecureSecretKey` example above for some inspiration on how to implement your `Editable`.
 Also note that by providing your factory, you are only able to handle securely all copies made by `editText.getText()`.
-You can try to also overwrite the internal `EditText` buffer by calling `editText.setText()`, but there is no guarantee that the buffer has not been copied.
-Also by choosing to relay on the default input method and `EditText` you have no control over the keyboard used, etc. Therfore use this approach only for semi-confidential information.
+You can also try to overwrite the internal `EditText` buffer by calling `editText.setText()`, but there is no guarantee that the buffer has not been copied before.
+Also by choosing to relay on the default input method and `EditText` you have no control over the keyboard being used, etc. Therefore use this approach only for semi-confidential information.

 #### References